Last updated: 14 December 2022

 - The Baltic Hybrid Jacket (thermal mid-layer)

 I know what you’re thinking.
-Why the hell would you buy three layers when you could buy one coat?
+Why would you buy three layers when you could buy one jacket?

 Well, for the reasons we discussed above!

 The beauty of buying layers is that you can mix and match all three items.
 You can add/remove layers.
-And this makes for motorcycle gear that can be in genuine use all year round.
+And this makes for motorcycle gear that can genuinely be used all year round.

 Layers also look great off the bike.
-And because they are fitted for maximum effect, you can quite easily wear them for dinner with a pair of jeans and some trainers.
+And because they are fitted for maximum effect, you can wear them for dinner with jeans and some trainers.

 The Adventure Spec Linesman is a trail and dual-sport jacket.
 The softshell fabric (whilst water-shedding) is mostly at home in dry environments (hot or cold.)
 But it’ll fare well in light showers, too.